 GP Tuition Online on Education | General Paper Tuition

-How does education affect an individual?
+How does education affect the society?